jonnyschult/sudokuSolver/README.md

 - square r1c1b1 = 1 v 2 v 6 v 8

 Sometimes the sections may hold enough information to prune this down to one solution.
-In this case, that is not true, but eliminating five values is a big improvement.
 So, prunerDS takes the square as fundamental and compares it with all associated sections and their known values.
 Pruning the options for each square makes asserterDS possible.

 The asserterDS function, by comparison, takes an section as fundamental and then uses the possible values of the squares as a means to make an inference.
 For example, lets say we are looking at row one after it has gone through prunerDS and it's associated squares now look as follows: